-Students completing all courses in the General Education Core and Required Field of Concentration courses will be awarded an associate in applied science degree in Machine Tool Technology.
-Students completing all courses in the Required Field of Concentration courses and CIS 146, ENG 101, MTH 116, and SPH 106 will be awarded a program certificate.
+eting all courses in the General Education Core and of Concentration courses will be awarded an associate nce degree in Machine Tool Technology.
+Students ourses in the Required Field of Concentration courses NG 101, MTH 116, and SPH 106 will be awarded a ate.

-Students with prior machining experience may pursue short certificates in CNC Milling Center and CNC Turning Center.
-The short certificates are designed to provide specialized training in these specific areas.

-Admission is conditional and depends on the student's ability to perform the essential functions identified for this program.
-Reasonable accommodations are considered.
+prior machining experience may pursue short CNC Milling Center and CNC Turning Center.
+The are designed to provide specialized training in these conditional and depends on the student's ability to ential functions identified for this program.
+Reasonable s are considered.